PennyLaneAI/pennylane-honeywell/README.rst

 Software tests
 ~~~~~~~~~~~~~~

-To ensure that PennyLane-HQS is working correctly after installation, the test suite can be
+To ensure that PennyLane-Honeywell is working correctly after installation, the test suite can be
 run by navigating to the source code folder and running
 ::